rabstolaf/bwsys/05_golden-node-setup.md

 # Golden Node Setup

 This document is for setting up your Golden Node.
-This will be a worker node with ideal configuration.
+The Golden Node is the worker node with ideal "worker node" configuration.
-This node will be cloned to create all new worker nodes.
+This node is useful for creating other worker.
+The Golden Node can be cloned to create new worker nodes.

 In this document, we will go through the steps of getting Ubuntu 18.04 Server running on this Golden Node.
 This will involve letting your Golden Node netboot from the headnode.

 ## 1. Making the Virtual Machine

 > These are the instructions for creating your Golden Node on another Virtual Machine.

-* Create another virtual machine
+* Create another virtual machine on VirtualBox by clicking on "New".
-* Refer to the [first document](01_installing-ubuntu.md) for configurations and on how to do this
+* Refer to the [first document](01_installing-ubuntu.md) for configurations and on how to do this.
-* There is one change for this VM
+* Do the following for the Golden Node networking configuration:
   * Under *Network*, enable only one *Adapter*
   * Connect it to *Internal Network* and give it the same name and advanced configuration as the *Internal Network* on your headnode VM
   * Take a note of the *MAC Address* of this VM